Best Time To Visit Lower Antelope Canyon (+ Essential Tips For Your Visit)

 Do I Need an Overnight Stay in Page to See Antelope Canyon and Horseshoe Bend?

-While an overnight stay in Page is definitely not required (you can see both Antelope Canyon and Horseshoe Bend in 3-4 hours total), it definitely helps.
+While an overnight stay in Page is certainly not required (you can see both Antelope Canyon and Horseshoe Bend in 3-4 hours total), it is definitely the more relaxing way to do it.

 Antelope Canyon is best seen in the morning to early afternoon, so if you’re driving to Page from somewhere else, it would be best to drive in the night before and rest up for a tour the next morning.